NaturalInflux/arc-raiders-countdown-bot/README.md

-Daily countdown post in Discord channel till Arc Raiders release (October 30, 2025).
+Daily countdown post in Discord channel up to Arc Raiders release (October 30, 2025).

 With the top daily Reddit post from r/arcraiders.